 14. Prior Repairs and Modifications

 During the survey, the Surveyor may note evidence of previous repairs or modifications to the hull, structure, or systems; any comments are based solely on observable, external conditions at the time of inspection, and Sea Captain Marine Surveyor Inc. does not verify workmanship, materials, or adherence to professional standards, nor can the Surveyor assess hidden or internal aspects of those repairs or accept responsibility for their adequacy, structural integrity, or continued serviceability.
-The Client acknowledges that the Surveyor’s role is limited to identifying and describing visible repairs or alterations, does not warrant or guarantee their reliability, and accepts no liability for defects, failures, or consequences arising from past repairs or modifications; for a detailed evaluation of any repair or modification, the Client should consult a qualified marine repair facility or structural engineer.
+The Client acknowledges that the Surveyor’s role is limited to identifying and describing visible repairs or alterations, does not warrant or guarantee their reliability, and accepts no liability for defects, failures, or consequences arising from past repairs or modifications.
+The Client is advised to seek further evaluation by a qualified marine repair facility or marine specialist where prior repairs are identified.

 15. Use of Photos and Videos